tmeyer2115/studio-starter/README.md

 ```
 The `fields` attribute of the Stream Configuration can be populated from the UI.
 If someone were to use  `document.address` as the value for an `Expression` prop, Studio would addend `"address"` to the `fields` array.
 All other aspects of the Stream (`localization`, `filter`, etc.) must be configured directly in the file by the Developer.

+Once an `Expression` value is used for a prop, and the above setup is complete, the page becomes an Entity Template, it's no longer Static.

 ### Authoring New Components
 Developers have the ability to craft new Components that can then be used in Studio.
 As an example, an Admin might ask for a net-new piece of functionality on the page.
 The Developer would create the corresponding Component, which the Admin could then use.
 Authoring a Component is fairly simple.
 It starts with adding a new TSX file to `src/components`.
 The file will have the form: